Visa Inc.: Visa Electron

 A Visa-branded debit card issued worldwide since the 1990s.
 Its distinguishing feature is that it does not allow "card not present" transactions while its floor limit is set to zero, which triggers automatic authorisation of each transaction with the issuing bank and effectively makes it impossible for the user to overdraw the account.
 The card has often been issued to younger customers or those who may pose a risk of overdrawing the account.
 Since mid-2000s, the card has mostly been replaced by Visa Debit.

 Visa Cash

 A Visa-branded stored-value card.

-Visa Contactless (formerly payWave)
+Visa Contactless (Visa payWave)

-In September 2007, Visa introduced Visa payWave, a contactless payment technology feature that allows cardholders to wave their card in front of contactless payment terminals without the need to physically swipe or insert the card into a point-of-sale device.
+In September 2007, Visa introduced Visa payWave (later known as Visa Contactless), a contactless payment technology feature that allows cardholders to wave their card in front of contactless payment terminals without the need to physically swipe or insert the card into a point-of-sale device.
 This is similar to the Mastercard Contactless service and the American Express ExpressPay, with both using RFID technology.
-All three use the same symbol as shown on the right.
+All of them uses the same EMV Contactless logo to denote the capability of the card.

 In Europe, Visa has introduced the V Pay card, which is a chip-only and PIN-only debit card.
-In Australia, take up has been the highest in the world, with more than 50% of in store Visa transactions now made via Visa payWave.
+In Australia, take up has been the highest in the world, with more than 50% of in store Visa transactions made by Visa payWave in 2016.